 Pregnancy should not delay treatment of cancer.
-Treatment is similar to that in nonpregnant women except for rectal and gynecologic cancers Introduction to Gynecologic Tumors Gynecologic cancers often involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or the peritoneum.
-The most common gynecologic cancer in the US is endometrial cancer, followed... read more .
+Treatment is often similar to that in nonpregnant women, except for rectal Colorectal Cancer Colorectal cancer is extremely common.
+Symptoms include blood in the stool and change in bowel habits.
+Diagnosis is by colonoscopy.
+Treatment is surgical resection and chemotherapy for nodal... read more and gynecologic cancers Introduction to Gynecologic Tumors Gynecologic cancers involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or peritoneum.
+Gestational trophoblastic disease is a group of proliferative disorders originating from... read more .

 Because embryonic tissues grow rapidly and have a high DNA turnover rate, they resemble cancer tissues and are thus very vulnerable to antineoplastic drugs.
 Many antimetabolites and alkylating drugs (eg, busulfan, chlorambucil, cyclophosphamide, 6-mercaptopurine, methotrexate) can cause fetal abnormalities.
 Methotrexate is particularly problematic; use during the 1st trimester increases risk of spontaneous abortion and, if the pregnancy continues, multiple congenital malformations.
-Although pregnancy often concludes successfully despite cancer treatment, risk of fetal injury due to treatment leads some women to choose abortion.
+Although pregnancy often concludes successfully despite cancer treatment, risk of fetal injury due to treatment leads some women to choose pregnancy termination.

 Leukemia Overview of Leukemia Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more and Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a localized or disseminated malignant proliferation of cells of the lymphoreticular system, primarily involving lymph node tissue, spleen, liver, and bone marrow.
 Symptoms... read more are uncommon during pregnancy.